fluid-checkout/fluid-checkout/readme.txt

 * Swedish - Sweden
 * Turkish - Turkey

 NOTE: All languages are translated using automated methods such as Google Translate or DeepL.
-If you encounter any errors in the translation to your language, please report them to use and we'll fix it.
+If you encounter any errors in the translation to your language, please report them to us and we'll fix it.

 ** Want Fluid Checkout in your language? **